bartbalaz/janus-container/README.md

 ## Introduction
 This project creates the Janus gateway Docker image and provides the procedure to set up the container using the default *bridge* network driver.
-There are multiple advantages to support this configuration such as it avoids having to reserve dedicated IP address per container, configuring/parameterizing the image to use different sets of ports and makes automatic scaling much easier.
+There are multiple advantages to support this configuration such as it avoids having to reserve dedicated IP address per container, configuring/parameterizing the image to use different sets of ports internally and makes automatic scaling much easier.
 The default *bridge* configuration has the most constraints so basically if an image supports it that image will support most of other configurations.

 The strategy followed in this project is to create a build Docker image (build image for short) first.
 The build image runs the Docker tools as well as the Janus build environment.
 It